 Coefficient of Dispersion (COD) is a measure of the uniformity of the predicted assessed values for properties within this geographic area.
-Areas 70 and 80 are more heterogeneous market areas and the COD threshold prescribed by the International Association of Assessing Officers should be no more than 15%.
+Area 45 is a more heterogeneous market areas and the COD threshold prescribed by the International Association of Assessing Officers should be no more than 15%.
 The resulting COD meets or exceeds the industry assessment standards and have improved since the previous year.